solnet-aquarium/standards-and-tooling/php/README.md

 ### Overview

+#### Formatting
+* Code MUST use 4 spaces for indenting, not tabs.
+* Do NOT edit code in the immediate vicinity of your working area for the sake of formatting.
+Maintaining commit history is takes precidence.

 #### Global
 * No shorthand PHP opening tags (<?)
 * No closing PHP tag in any PHP file